 33.552 Once the British and American air or naval service requirements are met, additional oil counters, including increments of flexible oil counters (33.8), may be used to allow additional air or naval units to carry out activities.

 33.6 OIL EFFECTS:

 33.61 OIL EFFECTS: During his player turn, as set out in 33.52, the moving player determines which, if any, of the four oil effects set out below he wishes to offset.
-Oil effects apply to all members of an alliance faction within the affected supply zones.
+Oil effects apply to all members of an alliance faction within the affected supply zones (EXCEPTION: British and American oil requirements are distinct - 33.55).
 The effects are:

 - All air units have their Air Nationality DRM reduced by one.